philcryer/fak3r.com/drafts/best-of-2023.md

+Fruit Bats "A River Running to Your Heart"
+Civic "Taken By Force"
+Black Thought & Leon Michels "Glorious Game"

-Lucero – Should’ve Learned by Now (Liberty & Lament/Thirty Tigers)
+Lucero – Should’ve Learned by Now

 Ryuichi Sakamoto, 12
-`:w

-[<2;25;6MFucked Up: One Day
+Fucked Up: One Day

-VV - Unknown Mortal Orchestra
+V - Unknown Mortal Orchestra

 Wednesday - Rat Saw God

-[<0;20;17Mo
 En Attendant Ana - Principia (Trouble in Mind)

-Ibex Clone - All Channels Clear (Goner):w
+Ibex Clone - All Channels Clear

-17. Quasi - Breaking the Balls of History
+Quasi - Breaking the Balls of History

-[<0;48;16M6.
 Black Country, New Road - Live at Bush Hall

-21. Daughter - Stereo Mind Game
+Daughter - Stereo Mind Game

-24. Black Belt Eagle Scout - The Land, the Water, the Sky The Murder Capital - Gigi's Recovery (Human Seasons)
+Black Belt Eagle Scout - The Land, the Water, the Sky

+The Murder Capital - Gigi's Recovery

-24. Black Belt Eagle Scout - The Land, the Water, the Sky Sleaford Mods - UK GRIM (Rough Trade) shame "Food For Worms"
+Sleaford Mods - UK GRIM

+shame "Food For Worms"

-27. The Hold Steady - The Price of Progress
+The Hold Steady - The Price of Progress

 Pile "All Fiction"

-U.S. Girls - Bless This Mess (4AD)
+U.S. Girls - Bless This Mess

-Yo La Tengo - This Stupid World (Matador)
+Yo La Tengo - This Stupid World

-Pile – All Fiction
 Gorillaz – Cracker Island

+---
 Meet Me At The Altar
 The Gaslight Anthem
 Lydia Loveless